 To understand why there is a problem with the birthdate of Arthur ap Pedr given by Bartrum, i.e. 560, we need to look at a manuscript that mentions this individual.
-The names in the tables below are in the same order as they occur in HG 2a, namely progressing from the most recent to later individuals.
 My allocation of the generation numbers are in the first column and they are based on the principle that the generation number of an offspring should be one greater than that of the parent.
 The generation number in the fourth column are those given by Bartrum.
 The first table shows the first part of the Demetian pedigree.
-The obits shown in the 3rd column are those stated by Bartrum and originate from the Annales Cambriae.
+The obits shown in the third column are those stated by Bartrum and originate from the Annales Cambriae.

 |Gen.||HG 2a||Obit acc.
 Bartrum||Gen. acc.
 Bartrum||Birthdate acc.
 Bartrum|

 Using my generation numbers, regression analysis of the five obits in the above table give a generation step-size of 28 years.
-On the basis of this statistical technique and on the assumption that the average life expectancy was 65 years, it follows that an estimate of Arthur’s birthdate is 531, not 560.
+On the basis of this statistical technique and on the assumption that the average life expectancy was 65 years, it follows that an estimate of Arthur’s birthdate is 531, not 560 as stated by Bartrum.

 |Gen.||HG 2b||Obit acc.
 Bartrum||Gen. acc.
 Bartrum||Birthdate acc.
 Bartrum|

-Gildas writing in the 540s in the DE describes Gwerthefyr, whose name takes the form Vortipor, with the words
+Gildas writing in the 540s in the De Excidio describes Gwerthefyr, whose name takes the form Vortipor, with the words

 “… though thy head is now becoming grey … though the end of life is gradually drawing near …”.

 So, Bartrum’s birthdate for him of 480 cannot be too wrong.
-He errs when he identifies the Macsen Wledig with the Roman emperor Magnus Maximus who died in 388.
+He errs when he identifies the Maxim Wledig with the Roman emperor Magnus Maximus who died in 388.
+That individual, who the Welsh called Macsen Wledig, belonged to gen. -4, see the table below.
 This forces him to use an average generational step-size for the second segment of 21 years, which is not credible.
-Again, he circumvents this problem by giving Clodri/Tryffin and Annun Dyfed/Nyfed the same generation number, resulting in a step-size of 30 years.
+Again, he circumvents this problem by giving Clodri/Tryffin and Annun/Ednyfed the same generation number, resulting in a step-size of 30 years.

-In this instance the name Macsen Wledig was a reference to the emperor Constantius Chlorus who died in 306, which is in line with him being in gen -8.
+Maxim Wledig was a reference to the emperor Constantius Chlorus who died in 306, which is in line with him being in gen -7.
 His wife was Helena.
 This tallies with the first part of the Mabinogion tale entitled the Dream of Macsen Wledig in which Macsen came to Britain and married Elen Luyddog, the daughter of Eudaf.